jpcaldwell30/MMM-CustomMessage/README.md

 ## MMM-CustomMessage

-This module allows you to post a message to MagicMirror either by Magic Mirror API post or manual update (entering text onscreen).
+This module allows you to post a message to MagicMirror either by MagicMirror² API post or manual update (entering text onscreen).

 ![Example Image](example1.png)